ShadowWolf7027/RedFieldManual/Checklists/Linux_Privilege_Escalation.md

 # Linux Privilege Escalation

-Condensed version of the checklist found on [Hacktricks](https://book.hacktricks.xyz/linux-unix/privilege-escalation).
+Condensed version of the checklists found on [Hacktricks](https://book.hacktricks.xyz/linux-unix/privilege-escalation) and [Sushant747](https://sushant747.gitbooks.io/total-oscp-guide/content/privilege_escalation_-_linux.html).
 There is a plethora of ways to escalate privileges but I'm going to list the most common ways to escalate privileges (In my experience)

 ## System Information